HDFGroup/h5pyd/docs/high/file.rst

 Due to the way in which domains are stored, certain information about the domain would be unfeasible to determine on demand.
 For example to compute the total amount of storage used would require summing the size of each piece of object metadata and each dataset chunk, which for large domains could require fetching attributes for millions of objects.
-So for these properties, the server runs asynchronous tasks to compile summary information about the domain.
+So for these properties, the server periodically runs asynchronous tasks to compile summary information about the domain.

-The impact of this is that some properties of the file object will only be reflect the state of the domain as of the last time HSDS ran this asynchronous task (typically a few seconds to a minute after the last update to the domain).
+The impact of this is that some properties of the file object will only reflect the domain state as of the last time HSDS ran this asynchronous task (typically a few seconds to a minute after the last update to the domain).

 Properties for which this applies are: